-Ulcerative colitis is an inflammatory bowel disease that can cause the lining of the large intestine and rectum to become inflamed.
-There may be a connection between the condition and alcohol, which also affects the gut.
+Ulcerative colitis (UC) is an inflammatory bowel disease (IBD) that can cause the lining of the large intestine and rectum to become inflamed.
+There may be a connection between ulcerative colitis and alcohol, which also affects the gut.

-The recommendation is to avoid drinking alcoholic beverages, as a general rule.
-Alcohol irritates the digestive tract in similar ways to UC, and combining the two may make symptoms worse.
+The general recommendation is to avoid drinking alcoholic beverages.
+Alcohol irritates the digestive tract in similar ways to UC, and combining the two may worsen symptoms.

 While some people with UC may be able to consume alcohol, others should avoid it altogether.

 Studies have examined the positive and negative aspects of drinking alcohol with UC.
 Read on to learn more.

 As a 2018 review notes, alcohol causes inflammation and harms the gut barrier function.